 Attaches vector ALPHA to teach pendant.
-A reference from teach pendant to position 15 will
+A reference from teach pendant to position 15 will by the DELETE and INSERT commands.

-Defines a position vector for group B named

-ATTACH &BETA &BETA containing 30 positions.
+■ DIMPB &BETA[30] Defines a position vector for group B named &BETA containing 30 positions.

 The & prefix enables this vector to be manipulated